-Everyone always wants to know the exact price and constantly roll their eyes when they see the words that it depends on many factors, etc. Although it really depends on many factors, in particular the level of game mechanics and graphics, one thing is for sure – hyper casual projects will cost you much less than other types of games.
+Everyone always wants to know the exact price and constantly rolls their eyes when they see the words that it depends on many factors, etc. Although it really depends on many factors, in particular the level of game mechanics and graphics, one thing is for sure – hyper casual projects will cost you much less than other types of games.

 The term for creating a hyper casual game is from 1 to several months, depending on its complexity.
 Approximate stages look like this.

-Hyper Casual Game Trends to Expect in 2021
+5 Hyper Casual Game Trends to Expect in 2023

-Introducing Deeper Mechanics
+2. Introducing Deeper Mechanics

-Using Hyper Casual Mechanics in Existing IPs
+3. Integrating Hyper Casual Mechanics into Existing IPs

 Some experts speculate that hyper casual games will have an edge due to their large user base.
 This will allow publishers to promote games in other projects of their portfolio.

-The graphics will become more advanced, modern and realistic: the player will no longer be surprised by the standard cartoon visuals.
+The graphics will become more advanced, modern and realistic – the player will no longer be surprised by the standard cartoon visuals.
 With the development of technology and changing user requirements, more complex projects from a visual point of view will appear on the market.

 How to Choose a Hyper Casual Game Company?

-It’s not enough just to copy someone else’s idea and make a slightly different design: and most likely, in most cases, you will come across just such an approach.
-Hyper casual games are very popular, there are a lot of them and every year it becomes more difficult to offer players something fresh and not repeating others.
+It’s not enough just to copy someone else’s idea and make a slightly different design.
+In most cases, you will come across just such an approach.
+Hyper casual games are very popular, there are a lot of them, and every year it becomes more difficult to offer players something fresh and not repeating others.

 When choosing a company that offers services for making hyper casual games, first of all, pay attention to whether there are similar projects in its portfolio.
 Studios that have not done this before are not the best choice, especially if they say that there is nothing difficult here even without experience.
-It is highly likely that they will not be able to identify your target audience, or interest it with interesting mechanics, or find a successful hook to stand out from the millions of similar games.
+It is highly likely that they will not be able to identify your target audience, interest it with exciting mechanics, or find a successful hook to stand out from the millions of similar games.

 At Kevuru Games, we know how to build hyper casual games that will grab the attention of players.
-And the attention of the players is what makes the game successful and helps you pay for it in the very near future.
+And the attention of the players is what makes the game successful and helps you recoup the costs in the very near future.
 We: